Skip to main content

 About Flock Freight

-Flock Freight is an Encinitas, California-based freight company founded in 2015 that pioneered the shared truckload (STL) model in the US market.
+Flock Freight is a freight broker founded in 2015 and headquartered in Encinitas, California, that pioneered the shared truckload (STL) model in the US market.
 Unlike traditional LTL freight — which routes shipments through hub-and-spoke terminal networks with multiple handoffs — Flock's FlockDirect technology pools freight from multiple shippers into dedicated truckload moves between origin and destination.
 The company generated approximately $300 million in gross revenue in 2024 and has attracted backing from SoftBank and other investors on the strength of its differentiated approach to less-than-truckload shipping.

 The core value proposition for shippers is a service that sits between traditional LTL and FTL: faster than LTL (no terminal touches or multi-stop routing), more economical than FTL (shared cost across multiple shippers), and with better cargo protection (no terminal handling reduces claims).
 Flock Freight primarily moves dry van freight in the 6–20 pallet range where a full truckload would be uneconomical but the shipper can benefit from direct-point service.
 The model works best on well-traveled freight corridors where the algorithm can consistently match complementary loads.